-- Financial Considerations: Assess the implementation cost. - Resource Availability: Availability of staff (including technical expertise), financial resources, and time for implementation. - Target Population: Consider whether the proposed strategy aligns with the preferences of the 2026-2029 planning cycle.

-- Social and Environmental Costs: Evaluate the long-term positive and negative impacts of the strategy on the target population and the environment. - Intended Objectives: Ensure the strategy aligns with the desired development goals and objectives. - Technology: Explore the availability of technology to facilitate strategy adoption while considering ease of use for the target population.
+- Financial Considerations: Assess the implementation cost. - Resource Availability: Availability of staff (including technical expertise), financial resources, and time for implementation. - Target Population: Consider whether the proposed strategy aligns with the preferences of the 2026-2029 planning cycle. - Social and Environmental Costs: Evaluate the long-term positive and negative impacts of the strategy on the target population and the environment. - Intended Objectives: Ensure the strategy aligns with the desired development goals and objectives. - Technology: Explore the availability of technology to facilitate strategy adoption while considering ease of use for the target population.

-Matrix on Development Goals, Objectives and Strategies.
+Matrix on Development Goals, Objectives, Strategies and Programmes.

-The matrix on development goals, objectives and strategies as depicted in Table 8 should be used to capture formulated goals, objectives and strategies and its alignment to National Objectives.
+The matrix on development goals, objectives and strategies and programmes as depicted in Table 8 should be used to capture formulated goals, objectives, strategies and development programmes and its alignment to National Objectives.

-Table 8: Matrix on Development Goals, Objectives and Strategies.
+Table 8: Matrix on Development Goals, Objectives, Strategies and Programmes.

-Prioritised Issues Goals Goals Objectives Strategie Link to National Objectives Dimension/Themati Dimension/Thematic Area:
+Prioritised Issues Goals Aligned National Objectives 2 Strategies Development Programme 3 Dimension/Themati